marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 ### Loading Plugins With Pathogen

 [Pathogen][14] is, in my opinion, the best way to manage plugins currently available.
-It's very simple, non obstrusive and really "just works".
+It's very simple, non obtrusive and really "just works".

 To install it, you can simply use the one liner below.
 If you don't feel like copy and pasting `curl` commands, just look up their [very clear documentation][15].